 Of course, not all the rituals and folklore are related to food.
 In Naples, for example, some people still throw their old and broken household items out of their windows at midnight, taking the popular saying "Out with the old, in with the new" quite literally.
 This cleansing ritual symbolizes an optimistic fresh start.

 The superstitious also believe smashing plates and glasses on the ground will frighten and chase away evil spirits.
 At the very least, it is a cathartic release.

 Wearing red underwear is another popular custom.
-The explanations for this curious custom are manifold.
-For Example, I've heard it said that red is a lucky color and symbolizes virility or fertility.
+The explanations for this curious practice are manifold.
+For example, I've heard it said that red is a lucky color and it will bring prosperity to the wearer.
+It also symbolizes virility or fertility and is worn by those looking to have children or find romance.
 Whatever the true meaning is, I won't be taking any chances and will be wearing mine.

 Viva San Silvestro!
 Buon Anno!
 Happy New Year!

 O Loving Father and Saint Sylvester be a tower of strength to Your children, grant us increase, protect us from all harm and present, with your powerful intercession, our prayers to the Almighty.
 Pray for us, O Holy Father Saint Sylvester that we may be made worthy of promises of Christ.
 Be present to Your servants, O Lord, and through the intercession of our Holy Father Saint Sylvester, bestow upon us the unceasing help of Your grace so that, by following his example, we may be defended by thy protection.
 Through Christ our Lord, Amen.